-Barrow M.2 OLED Heatsink
+Barrowch M.2 OLED Heatsink

-Barrow is the Chinese equivalent of EKWB, except its custom liquid cooling products are priced significantly cheaper than EKWB’s offerings.
+Barrowch is the Chinese equivalent of EKWB, except its custom liquid cooling products are priced significantly cheaper than EKWB’s offerings.
 The M.2 OLED heatsink isn’t all that cheaper than its Slovenian competitor at $18, but it offers more bells and whistles.
 For that price you get a sharp OLED display mated to temperature-sensing diodes embedded within the heatsink.
 One glance through the tempered-glass side panel is all you need to check on your prized M.2 SSD.

 One could argue that the display will impede airflow through the heatsink and affect thermals adversely.
 That is, however, compensated by the sheer weight and density of aluminum used to fashion the heatsink.
 It feels significantly heavier than the EKWB heatsink and boasts of much better surface finish and anodisation quality.
 The supplied thermal pads also seem to be of much higher quality.
-This is amply reflected in the performance as the Barrow SSD heatsink bests everything tested before it by a decent enough margin.
+This is amply reflected in the performance as the Barrowch SSD heatsink bests everything tested before it by a decent enough margin.

 The heatsink is the slowest to heat up due to its sheer density.
 The fact that the NAND flash temperature readings are relatively higher compared to the motherboard heatsink shows that it does a good job of taking heat away from the controller.
 This is actually great because, contrary to popular belief, NAND flash performs optimally and is safest at temperatures of 50°C and upwards, as long as it stays below 70°C, beyond which the data integrity can get compromised.

-Conclusion: Motherboard or Aftermarket, You Need a Heatsink
+Motherboard or Aftermarket, You Need a Heatsink

-Do NVMe SSDs need heatsinks?
+Do NVMe M.2 SSDs need heatsinks?
 Our answer would be a resounding YES.
 While it is easy to install and forget about your NVMe SSD, these drives can and will overheat critically even during normal day-to-day use.
 The high performance ceiling of these drives makes it difficult to feel the effects of thermal throttling, but prolonged exposure to such high temperatures does not bode well for longevity.